oceanprotocol-archive/tech-spikes-2017-to-2019/25-decentralized-re-encryption/README.md

 - The seller has to re-generate and distribute the decryption key everytime someone asking for a download.
 - It tightly coupled to IPFS
 - It is not clean when the seller sends the decryption key.

+# Conculsion

+The below table lists all the supported features for the 4 discussed networks/services:

+TBD